National Organ and Tissue Donation Awareness Campaigns

 National Organ and Tissue Donation Awareness Campaigns raise awareness about the critical need for more donors across the country and encourages Canadians to register their decision and to talk to their loved ones about organ donation.

-National Organ and Tissue and Awareness Donation Week takes place the third week of April.
+National Organ and Tissue and Awareness Donation Week takes place the last full week of April.

 Canadian Blood Services honours NOTDAW through an awareness campaign developed in collaboration with a national Public Education and Awareness Committee that includes members of each provincial organ donation organization in Canada.